 While teachers need to track their own students, administrators have the complex task of collating information from across the entire school.
 Again, Google Classroom doesn’t contain an inbuilt function to help with this.
 But if your school uses Google Classroom, you’re probably already using other G Suite tools such as Google Docs, Slides, and Sheets.

-It’s possible to build a custom attendance management system yourself using everything that’s included in G Suite for Education.
+It’s possible to build a custom attendance management system yourself using everything that’s included in Google Workspace for Education.
 In this article, I’ll show you how to set up an automated attendance tracking system using Google Classroom, Google Sheets and Google Forms.

 Why use Google Sheets to track Google Classroom attendance?